 - The diversity of credit providers counts in your favor.
 Having various kinds of cards with a good record of payments tells prospective lenders that you have been vetted and considered creditworthy by several institutions.
 You should have a good reason for getting each card—because of its rewards program, cash back, affinity, bonus awards—but avoid running up purchases simply to accumulate rewards.

-Before closing a credit card account, keep in mind that it will lower your available credit and may raise your credit utilization, with possible negative consequences for your credit score.
+You’ll want to keep each card active enough to stop the issuer from reducing credit or closing the account.
+And before closing a credit card account, keep in mind that it will lower your available credit and may raise your credit utilization, with possible negative consequences for your credit score.

 Keeping payments current is important, as is checking statements carefully (easier when everything is online), keeping balances low—and limiting the number of accounts to however many you can manage in this way.